vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VcenterSnapshotStatus.md

 ## Synopsis

-Request the snapshot status for the vCenter Server instance.
+Request the snapshot status for the vCenter instance.

 ## Syntax